 In my view, Tommy Flanagan’s Thelonica is a particularly legitimate Monk tribute album, not least because Art Taylor is there swinging so hard.

 On November 1, 1981 four sets of Monk were played and recorded by a supergroup of Don Cherry, Steve Lacy, Charlie Rouse, Roswell Rudd, Richard Davis, and either Ed Blackwell or Ben Riley and four pianists, Muhal Richard Abrams, Anthony Davis, Barry Harris, and Mal Waldron.
-(FWIW IMO the recorded documents are a little underwhelming considering the level of talent involved.
+(These recorded documents might be a little underwhelming considering the level of talent involved.
 That’s a lot of different kinds of energies to corral into a jam-session gig.
 However, I would have loved to have been there.)

 The day of Monk’s death, February 17, 1982, Charlie Rouse, Kenny Barron, Buster Williams, and Ben Riley recorded Four In One, the debut album of all-Monk tunes by the collective Sphere.
 (Monk had a way of getting dates to work out.
 Of course his centennial week includes a “Friday the 13th.”)
 My relationship to Four in One show how my tastes have changed and grown over time.
 When I first listened in high school it wasn’t overly quirky or avant-garde enough or something.
 Now I just hear four bonafide masters having a ball playing together.